jessebl/installscripts/README.md

 * Adds a line to your ~/.bashrc to use vim as the default $MANPAGER

 *Note:* When running for the first time, an error message about the molokai colorscheme not being found.
 Ignore and hit enter.

-###general-configs.sh
-This script set up configurations for the following programs:
-* terminator